lucidfy/lucid/resources/docs/handlers.md

         "title": "Lucid Rocks!",
     }

-    // here, we're checking if the request wanted a json response
+    // here, we're checking if the request wants a json response
-    // we're going to pass the
-    if request.WantsJson() {
+    // we then pass the above data as a json, with StatusOK (200) if request.WantsJson() {
         return response.Json(data, http.StatusOK)
     }